 Sullivan University believes in responsible usage of natural resources.
 In addition to its recycling program and other initiatives, Sullivan seeks to encourage responsible paper and toner usage through a program known as Paper Cut.
 Each term, every student's "print account" is credited with \$15.00 which equates to 300 black and white printed pages at 5 cents each.
-In the rare instance color pages are printed, such will accrue against the student's account at 10 cents each.
+When color pages are printed, such will accrue against the student's account at 10 cents each.
 Each time a student prints on campus, they receive an update from the Paper Cut system concerning usage during the term.
-If a student approaches or reaches their limit, additional print capability may be purchased in the bookstore in \$5.00 increments.
+If a student approaches or reaches their limit, additional print capability may be purchased in the bookstore in \$1.00 increments.
 Balances left on one's account may not carry over to subsequent terms, nor are unused amounts available for refund.
+Some accounts may vary based on program.